 Finally, it seems that the individual or group making the original loan and underwriting it, simply no longer cared about its actual quality.
 In this new world of Freddie, Fannie and Wall Street, they had no plans to keep it on their own books anyway.

 As these markets grew, there was also a rising need for a “stamp of approval.”
 Most investors had neither the means nor the inclination to deeply analyze these sometimes complex pools of mortgages and other types of collateral.

-Global agencies also jumped in and inadvertently further exaggerated the growing bubble.
+Global agencies also jumped in and inadvertently further exaggerated the growing housing bubble.
 In an attempt to assure that global banks had adequate capital, they established new guidelines for capital requirements.

 Ultimately, the final act began.
-In important ways everything described above also changed the culture of Wall Street.
+In important ways, everything described above also changed the culture of Wall Street.
 Goldman went public and then lost its way.
 Its culture of “protect the company” at all costs resulted in its seeming to have done so too often by using its own clients as fodder for itself.

 Merrill Lynch decided to leave more than 100 years of sound business practices behind and reprioritize its efforts around aggressive risk-taking for its own account.
 AIG failed to recognize that one of the units literally, in an “outpost” position, had obligated the entire firm to massive Collateral Default Obligations (CDO’s), with collateral triggers that none of them were aware of.

 Bear Stearn’s senior management was seemingly playing bridge while “Rome burned.”
 Lehman Brothers had amassed one of the largest, and worst, portfolios of them all.
 And on it went, with virtually every Wall Street firm having followed the financial pied piper to the cliff of ultimate disaster.

-In the end, here is a sample of the result: – U.S. GDP declined by around 10%, or $1.5 trillion (at least) – U.S. unemployment rose from 4.5% to 10% – The S&P 500 declined by more than 50% – Credit markets ceased to function properly – A global recession in developed countries arose – A monetary and fiscal stimulus program was launched at a size that was about ten times anything previously initiated in history – The U.S.
+In the end, here is a sample of the result– U.S. GDP declined by around 10%, or $1.5 trillion (at least) – U.S. unemployment rose from 4.5% to 10% – The S&P 500 declined by more than 50% – Credit markets ceased to function properly – A global recession in developed countries arose – A monetary and fiscal stimulus program was launched at a size that was about ten times anything previously initiated in history – The U.S.

-Dollar weakened – Sweeping new laws and regulations were drafted and are in the process of becoming law – Government debt to GDP in the U.S. has risen to unprecedented levels
+The dollar weakened – Sweeping new laws and regulations were drafted and are in the process of becoming law – Government debt to GDP in the U.S. has risen to unprecedented levels

-In addition most of those who cooperated most readily with the devil have been taken away, and the number of major U.S. financial institutions has been halved.
+In addition, most of those who cooperated most readily with the devil have been taken away, and the number of major U.S. financial institutions has been halved.
 Gone are Merrill Lynch, Bear Stearns, AIG, Lehman, Countrywide and Ameriquest.
-Remaining, but far different are: J.P.
+Remaining, but far different are J.P.
 Morgan Chase, Morgan Stanley, Bank of America, Wells Fargo, Citi Group, and Goldman Sachs.